fabienpe/indy-client/cluster-simulation.md

 # Running a Simulation of a Sovrin Cluster and Agents
 One way to run through the [Sovrin Getting Started Guide](getting-started.md) is to set up a simulation of a Sovrin Validator Cluster.
 This simulation resides in a single process on a single PC, but it sets up multiple asynchronous call-backs, one for each node being simulated.
 These call-backs are handled sequentially in an event loop.
-This gives the approximate performance of nultiple Sovrin Validator, Agent and CLI client nodes, but all running within a single process.
+This gives the approximate performance of multiple Sovrin Validator, Agent and CLI client nodes, but all running within a single process.
 These instructions will configure the simulation, leaving you at the end with a CLI command-line prompt that you can use to complete the Getting Started Guide.

 ## Install the Sovrin Client Software